RakhithJK/dbeaver-cloudbeaver-wiki/Demo-Server.md

 *Warning: it is not secure to open direct access to your database so don't use this on any databases with sensitive data.
 The Demo server is for testing only.*

+If you want to use CloudBeaver with your real databases then [[deploy it in your infrastructure|Build-and-deploy]].

 **Have fun!**